Rylan-L/data_science/README.md

 As a follow-up to using non-neural network classifiers, I tested three neural network models classifiers (simple neural network, deep neural network, LSTM neural network) on the Secom dataset.
 The goal here was to make a classifier which predicted the class (pass/fail) for the manufacturing product.

-### Part 2: SVM, decision trees, and random forests for manufacturing classification

-## Classification with Neural Networks
+# Classification with Neural Networks

 ## Text Analytics using LSTM neural networks

 Neural networks can be used for text prediction and natural language processing.
 Keras includes a dataset of 11,228 newswires from Reuters, with labeled over 46 topics.
 Predicting the topic depends not just on the the previous words, but the sequence in which they are presented.
 Therefore they are an ideal test case for LSTM neural networks which take sequences as inputs.

 # Classification with other machine learning approaches